dstreev/hadoop-cli/README.md

 Note that currently, documentation may be limited.

 #### Local vs. Remote Commands
-When working within a HDFS-CLI session, you manage both local (on your computer) and remote (HDFS) files.
+When working within a HADOOP-CLI session, you manage both local (on your computer) and remote (HDFS) files.
 By convention, commands that apply to both local and remote filesystems are differentiated by prepending an `l` character to the name to denote "local".

 For example: